yuulive/xi/README.md

 ## Be out of your way

-Froop tries to impose a minimum of cognitive load when using it.
+xi tries to impose a minimum of cognitive load when using it.

 * Every operator is an `FnMut(&T)` to make it the most usable possible.
 * Not require `Sync` and/or `Send` on operator functions.
-* Froop stream instances themselves are `Sync` and `Send`.
+* xi stream instances themselves are `Sync` and `Send`.
 * Impose a minimum of constraints the event value `T`.